multiplemonomials/Code-Delicious/content/Miso Ramen.md

 ## Directions:

 1. First, we will make the broth.
 Preheat a pot over medium heat.
 2. Meanwhile, in a small bowl, mix together the minced garlic, miso, soy sauce, mirin, sesame seeds, and sesame oil with a fork until combined.
-It should resemble peanut butter, and be evenly combined.
+It should resemble peanut butter.
 3. Once the pot is warmed, add the miso mixture.
 Fry for several minutes, until the mixture is bubbly and you can smell its flavor being released.
 Stir the mixture constantly using a spatula so it doesn't burn.

 ![Picture of frying the miso mixture](https://img.cpcdn.com/steps/35646832/m/b51bb7202f62d39c82b43a426a15e278?u=46684425&p=16the81200103)